‘Sometimes there’s nothing left to do but laugh!’

 The relationships between Roman Polanski and the cast and crew during filming were so fraught that Donald Pleasence was elected the head of a delegation who went to Polanski and told him to sort out his dictatorial behaviour.
 Pleasence later said, “It had to be done.
 Polanski was the only prima donna on that film.”

 No fun facts:

 Roman Polanski is a fugitive from the U.S. criminal justice system; he fled the country in 1977 while awaiting sentencing for unlawful intercourse with a thirteen-year-old girl.
-Nevertheless, we are covering Cul-de-sac despite Polanski’s criminal actions and his subsequent infamous arrogance because this does not diminish the artistic value of his cinematic work and the contributions of all else involved in this film.
+Nevertheless, we have posted Cul-de-sac despite Polanski’s criminal actions because this does not diminish the artistic value of his cinematic work and the contributions of all else involved in this film.